Why We Need to Stop Using Palo Santo

 In Canada, there are Indigenous Friendship Centres in many cities across the country.
 In an effort to share and educate others on Native culture and traditions, these centres are open and inviting spaces.
 If the usage of sage is important to you, you can call a centre close to you and just ask them for some sage.
 They are more than happy to be asked about their medicines, as it shows an interest in their practices, and an appreciation for the tradition.
 This is a respectful and reciprocal way in which we can uplift and amplify Indigenous voices.

 We like the brand Anima Mundi Herbals, as the founder, Adriana Ayales, is a rainforest herbalist who grew up in Costa Rica.
 Ayales works directly with the farmers, actually knows their names, and regularly visits the areas where her products come from.

 Sacred Wood Essence has personally shown me their photos where they are working alongside the Palo Santo harvesters in Ecuador, and you can see that the working conditions are ethical, the Palo Santo is sourced sustainably, and that this work is the sole livelihood of this group of people.

 Ecuadorian Hands is another organization that not only sustainably sources Palo Santo, but they are also actively reforesting the province of Manabi in Ecuador.
 They’ve already planted 4000 trees in 2019.

-As a general rule of thumb, here are some herbs and plants that are sacred to Indigenous communities and that should not be used for smudging:
+As a general rule of thumb, here are some herbs and plants that are sacred to Indigenous communities and that should not be used for smudging, unless practiced with true intention and purchased in a way that supports Indigenous communities:

 Giving Back and Support